 Simpson and his Donkey is written by Mark Greenwood & illustrated by Frane Lessac Read this poignant account of John Simpson Kirkpatrick and how he and his donkey, Duffy, rescued over 300 men during the campaign at Gallipoli.
 Backed by detailed research, the text includes a brief biography of John Simpson Kirkpatrick, details of his work at Gallipoli and also the little known story of how, without realising, he rescued his childhood friend.
 RRP $29.99.
 Ages 7 – 9.

 A Soldier, a Dog and a Boy is written by Libby Hathorn and illustrated by Phil Lesne.
 Beautifully written and exquisitely illustrated, this is a lovely picture book.
 It describes the story of an Australian soldier fighting in the Battle of the Somme who finds a skinny dog and decides to adopt him.
 However, it emerges that the dog is actually owned by Jacques, a French orphan.
 RRP $24.99.
 Ages 3-6.

 The Anzac Puppy

-The Anzac Puppy written by Peter Millett and illustrated by Trish Bowles In the middle of the night, in the middle of the winter, in the middle of a war, a puppy was born.
+The Anzac Puppy is written by Peter Millett and illustrated by Trish Bowles.
+In the middle of the night, in the middle of the winter, in the middle of a war, a puppy was born.
 This fictional story was based on the story of Freda, a Harlequin Great Dane and mascot of the NZ Rifle Brigade during World War 1.
-The Anzac Puppy is a simple story about the reality of war, hardship, friendship and love..
+The Anzac Puppy is a simple story about the reality of war, hardship, friendship and love.
 RRP $15.99.
 Ages 6+

 Turkish Charlie Ryan: Canakkale’s Anzac Hero